zo0o0ot/speaker-page/content/slides/your-digital-legacy/index.md

 - Your investment (time/money)

 ???
-# Your digitial legacy is yours to shape!
+# Your digital legacy is yours to shape!
 ## You get to choose your own adventure.

 It is shaped by the things you do, and the effort that you put into curating and organizing it.